oraclize/docs/source/includes/_dev_tools.md

 ## Browser-solidity

-The <a hre"http://dapps.oraclize.it/browser-solidity/" target="_blank">Oraclize</a> browser-solidity plugin enables you to test Ethereum Oraclize-based contracts straight from your browser (in "VM mode"), with no need for you to install or setup anything.
+The <a href="http://dapps.oraclize.it/browser-solidity/" target="_blank">Oraclize browser-solidity</a> plugin enables you to test Ethereum Oraclize-based contracts straight from your browser (in "VM mode"), with no need for you to install or setup anything.
 This is a very handy tool to use fo development.

 ## Ethereum Studio plugin